 Use the zipper foot and sew at 3/8″.
 Once you have sewn the zipper down, open to turn to the work to the right side and iron.
-(We're going to be showing this in the video that will come out shortly as this might be a bit confusing for the beginners in the group.)
+(We show this in the video tutorial, as this might be a bit confusing for the beginners in the group.)

 Sew 1/8″ from the edge using the zipper foot.

 Pin the lining and fashion fabric and sew at 3/8″.